oeichenwei/rtc_docs/smart.md

       ID: the identifier of the rectangle, value is defined by the app.
       Left/Top: 2 bytes each, the left top point of the rectangle.
       Width/Height: 2 bytes each, the width and height of the rectangle.
-      Name: the UTF-8 string of the name tagging that rectangle, up to 63 bytes.
+      Name: the (*null-terminated string?*)UTF-8 string of the name tagging that rectangle, up to 63 bytes.

 ### SMART_TEXTS